Home / Career Guides / Database Administrator

 A DBA’s compensation is influenced by various elements, including the industry in which they are employed, their level of education, years of experience, and geographic location.
 Another significant factor is the size and type of the company.

-Larger corporations or those in high-demand industries like technology and healthcare often provide higher salaries to attract experienced DBAs.
+Larger corporations or those in high-demand industries like tech and healthcare often provide higher salaries to attract experienced DBAs.
 Specialties such as analytics and security management also increase payment significantly.

 Highest paying industries